Grace Lee (politician): New York State Assembly

 Lee is the co-chair of the Asian Pacific American Task Force in the New York State Assembly.

 She launched a pilot program with Henry Street Settlement to distribute Ring video doorbells to seniors living in public housing on the Lower East Side.

-In 2023, she worked with the New York City Sheriff's Joint Compliance Task Force to raid illegal marijuana shops that had opened after marijuana was legalized in New York City.
+In 2023, she worked with the New York City Sheriff's Joint Compliance Task Force to raid illegal cannabis shops that had opened after cannabis was legalized in New York City.

+New York State Senate campaign

+In January 2026, Lee announced she was going to run for the 27th district of the New York State Senate after Brian P. Kavanagh announced his retirement.
+Lee's campaign was endorsed by Kavanagh.
+The 27th district comprises the neighborhoods of Soho, Little Italy, Tribeca, Greenwich Village, The Financial District, Chinatown, and The East Village.
+Lee was endorsed by various Democrats.
+Lee won the primary on June 23 by defeating former New York State Assemblywoman Yuh-line Niou.

 Personal life

-Lee lives in Lower Manhattan, New York with her husband and three daughters.
+Lee lives in Lower Manhattan with her husband and three daughters.